openvinotoolkit/openvino/docs/benchmarks/performance_benchmarks_faq.md

 The following questions (Q#) and answers (A) are related to published [performance benchmarks](./performance_benchmarks.md).

 #### Q1: How often do performance benchmarks get updated?
-**A**: New performance benchmarks are typically published on every *`major.minor`8 release of the Intel® Distribution of OpenVINO™ toolkit.
+**A**: New performance benchmarks are typically published on every `major.minor` release of the Intel® Distribution of OpenVINO™ toolkit.

 #### Q2: Where can I find the models used in the performance benchmarks?
 **A**: All used models are included in the toolkit's [Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo) GitHub repository.